-Let us evoke combat from the writings of those who experienced it for us, as well as from past experience dimly recalled or erased from memory.
-That way, we can stop re-enacting it over and over in the present and in the future — much less frequently than during reincarnations in the past.
+Let us evoke combat from the stories of those who experienced it for us, as well as from past experience dimly recalled or wiped from memory.
+That way, we can stop re-enacting it over and over in the here and now and in the future — much less often than during reincarnations past.

 I can only repeat what my grandfather told me.
-He said the sweetest fruit he ever ate – and we lived in Provence where fruit is good and plenty – were raw onions dug up from some desolate garden plot.
+He said the sweetest fruit he ever ate – and we lived in Provence where fruit has always been good and plenty – were raw onions dug up from a desolate garden plot.
 Those onions were clotted with soil, and “We ate them like apples.”
 The memory made him smile.

-That when your squad gets caught too far from shelter in an artillery firestorm, it is best to crawl flat on your belly until your head nuzzles under the crotch of the next man ahead, then cover his ass with your helmet.
+That when your squad gets caught out in the open in an artillery firestorm too far away from shelter, it is best to crawl flat on your belly until your head nuzzles under the crotch of the next man in line, then cover his ass with your helmet.

-How funny they found it when one guy crapped his pants (as happens to one out of four combatants or more under fire) this time over the man underneath.
-They lived through that barrage so terrifying as to crap one’s pants, and got to laugh about it!
+How funny they found it when one guy crapped his pants (as happens to one out of four combatants or more under fire) this time over the head of the man behind and underneath.
+They lived through that barrage so terrorizing as to crap one’s pants, and got to cackle about it!

-Or my Dad telling me about catching lice with his tank destroyer recon company under a rotting pier; or solemnly showing me a narrow, cobblestone beach at the bottom of a deep-shaded gorge too steep to climb down into blindly, even though it must have hid a path down there.
+Or my Dad telling me about catching lice with his tank destroyer recon company under a rotting pier.
+Or solemnly showing me a narrow, cobblestone beach at the bottom of a deep shaded gorge.
+It was too steep to climb down into blindly even though it must have hid a path down there.
 He never showed us and we never went back, even though our home was nearby.

-One of his best friends and a landing craft full of scouts were massacred in a crossfire of German machine guns, probably nested on the cliff where we stood, a hundred feet or so (I was young back then and small) above a pebble beach along the coastal highway.
+One of his best friends and his scout troop spilling out of a landing craft were massacred in a hail of German machine guns probably nested on the clifftop where we stood, a hundred feet or so above (I was young back then and small) a pebble beach along the coastal highway.
 Out on the far right flank of the American landing in Provence (Southern France), beyond which the French Naval Assault Group of Corsica got massacred.
 My dad was a lucky guy.

 Another good friend of his died after the fall of Dien Bien Phu.
 He commanded the only tank platoon in that place: ten tanks flown out there in pieces, and him with both arms broken and set in plaster casts, in the lead.
 He died during the death march out to concentration camps, along with two thirds of the caged survivors.

-Or another story my father once told, when he was a lieutenant commanding the point element of a horse cavalry regiment on its way back to home base, heat-drugged after a thirteen-hundred mile march from Fort Hood, Texas to Fort Riley, Kansas and back, the last long transit like that in American history.
+Or another story my father once told me, when he was a new lieutenant commanding the point element of a horse cavalry regiment on its way back home, heat-drugged after a thirteen-hundred mile march from Fort Hood, Texas to Fort Riley, Kansas and back, the last long ride like that in American history.

-The horses at the point of the advance guard got wind of the nearing post and charged over last the crest and down into the valley below, back to their comfy stalls and out from under the blazing sun and their dozing riders.
+The horses at the point of the advance guard got wind of the nearing post and charged over last the crest and down into the valley below, drawn to their cozy stalls and out from under the blazing sun and their dozing riders.
 No doubt a few of them tumbled off, though he didn’t tell me and I was too dumb to ask.

-My father sent word back along the column, to wake everyone up because the horses were going to get frisky.
+My father sent word back along the column, that everybody needed to wake up because the horses were going to get frisky.
 I’ll bet they made a grand entrance, parade sharp after a masterful march.
 He never said so, but I saw the pride in his eyes.

-Both of them parsed their stories short and doled them sparingly, even though they knew I would pay rapt attention for as long as they spoke.
+Both of them parsed their stories short and doled them out to me sparingly, even though they knew I would pay rapt attention for as long as they chose to speak.
 Such was the pain of their recall.

-Let’s pull on the filthy boots of an average combat infantryman.
-On PeaceWorld, every child would have gotten this kind of thing as ordinary fare — but nothing about military glory.
-Eight-year-olds would have heard about “Combat Infantry Warrior” in school or devoured it as a comic book.
+Pull on the filthy boots of an average combat infantryman.
+On PeaceWorld, every child would have read this kind of thing as ordinary fare — but nothing about military glory.
+Eight-year-olds would have heard about “Combat Infantry Warrior” in school or devoured it in comic book format.